daronphang/programming-resources/python/serialization/marshmallow.md

 ## Marshmallow

 Marshmallow is an object-relational mapping library which is used to convert objects to and from Python data types.
 Often used alongside with SQLAlchemy, an ORM that maps database schemas to Python objects.
-Used primarily in commmunication between backend and frontend to:
+Used primarily in communication between backend and frontend to:

 - Validate input data.
 - Deserialize input data to app-level objects.